EdYazbec/frc_robot_testing/README.md

 ## Stuff I tried successfully:
 - CTRE Swerve code generation
-- Localisation using lime light
+- Localization using lime light
 - using limelight for auto aim

-## Stuff I tred unsuccessfully:
-- building auto aim using the limelight in its own command
+- building limelight auto aim into its own command
+    - this was funky, see comments inside commands/AimAtSpeaker.java

+## Stuff I tried unsuccessfully:
+- Everything has worked so far, I guess I need to make things more challenging .-.